WORSHIP 10AM & 6PM

 Should music in worship have words?
 Both voices and instruments have a place in the worship of the Lord (Psalm 150; 2 Chron.
 5:13), but the Bible places special emphasis on song (Psalm 100:1-5; James 5:13; Rev. 5:8-9).
 We therefore place far more weight on music that accompanies words than on purely instrumental music.

 What does that mean, practically?
 We emphasize live music over recordings, acoustic instruments over electric, pitched instruments over non-pitched, congregational singing over amplified soloists, and printed music over projection.
-We avoid music that is sentimental, effeminate, trite, dull, distorted, overcomplicated, or otherwise unfit for our corporate worship.
+We avoid music that is sentimental, trite, dull, distorted, overcomplicated, or otherwise unfit for our corporate worship.

 Do we sing old songs or new songs?
 We neither despise nor idolize the past but take from it that which has been proven to be true, beautiful, and edifying to the Church.
 We also celebrate newly composed songs and hymns (Ps.
 40:3; 144:9) that augment the Church's musical heritage.
 Consequently, the songs we sing span the entire era of the church, from the ancient to the modern.